-Marketing Management (BCCA 3.3.3) Teaching Hours: 60 Total Credits: 4 Total Marks: Group: Minor readining riburs.
-66 rotal creates.
-1 70+30 = 100 Group: Willion
+Marketing Management (BCCA 3.3.3) Teaching Hours: 60 Total Credits: 4 Total Marks: 70+30 = 100 Group: Minor

 - 1. To introduce students to the fundamental concepts and principles of marketing. - 2.
 To enable students to understand the importance of market segmentation, targeting, and positioning strategies in marketing management. - 3.
 To provide students with a comprehensive understanding of product management processes and strategies. - 4.
 To familiarize students with the various elements of the promotion mix and their role in marketing communications.